 2. Basic Foot Pedal Controller Kits ($50-400)

-Because the functionality really depends on what unit you buy, here are a few examples of the different types of these controllers, how they work and what they can do for your band’s lighting rig!:
+Because the functionality really depends on what unit you buy, here is an example of these controllers, how they work and what they can do for your band’s lighting rig!:

 LED Par System

-The next option is a LED par system like this Chauvet 4Bar Lighting System.
+One popular option is a LED par system like this ADJ Starbar Wash.

 A package like this can get you some slightly more complex lighting looks with a really easy, quick setup.